Information about who can register a birth, what we'll need from you, and what to do once your baby has been registered.

-There is no charge to register a birth, but full birth certificates cost £11 each on the day of registration.
-Payment is by card only.
+There is no charge to register a birth, but full or short birth certificates cost £12.50 each on the day of registration.

-A full birth certificate is required for ID purposes such as passport, national insurance, bank account, school application and other applications.
-Short birth certificate are no longer issued.
+A full birth certificate is required for ID purposes such as passport, national insurance, bank account, school application and all other applications.
+A short birth certificate cannot be used for ID purposes.

 • your baby's date and place of birth.
 If the birth is one of twins, triplets and so on, then the time of each birth will also be required